teamcapybara/capybara/README.md

 ### <a name="capybara-webkit"></a>Capybara-webkit

-Note: `capybara-webkit` depends on QtWebkit which went EOL quite some time ago.
-There has been an attempt to revive the project but `capybara-webkit` is not yet (AFAIK) compatible with the revived version of QtWebKit (could be a good OSS project for someone) and as such is still limited to an old version of QtWebKit.
+Note: `capybara-webkit` depends on QtWebkit which went end-of-life quite some time ago.
+There has been an attempt to revive the project but `capybara-webkit` is not yet (as far as I know) compatible with the revived version of QtWebKit (could be a good open source project for someone) and as such is still limited to an old version of QtWebKit.
 This means its support for modern JS and CSS is severely limited.

 The [capybara-webkit driver](https://github.com/thoughtbot/capybara-webkit) is for true headless testing.
 It uses QtWebKit to start a rendering engine process.
 It can execute JavaScript as well.